eclipse-theia/theia/doc/pull-requests.md

 <a name="dismissing-approve"></a>
 - [2.](#dismissing-approve) An approval without a comment should be dismissed.
 <a name="approval-finality"></a>
 - [3.](#approval-finality) Approval implies readiness to merge.
-A reviewer should only approve a pull request that they are prepared to merge.
-If a PR is under review by multiple reviewers, it should not be approved until all are satisfied.
+A reviewer should only approve a pull request that they are prepared to merge it.
+If a PR is under review by multiple reviewers, reviewers who are not satisfied with the state of the PR should block its merge, for example by marking their review 'request changes'.

 ### Collaborating